pranitlokare/Global-Ads-Performance-Analytics/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License — feel free to use, modify, and share with attribution.

----

 <div align="center">

 **⭐ If you found this project useful, please give it a star!**

-*Built with 💙 using Microsoft Excel · Data Analysis · Dashboard Design*
+*Built using Microsoft Excel · Data Analysis · Dashboard Design*

 </div>